 If you haven't already, please read Overview of pricing model to understand our two different pricing models.
 Understanding that we have two different pricing models is an important first step of understanding our guidelines around pricing-related language.

 These are the primary places in our public docs where pricing- and billing-related impacts are documented:

 - We explain billing impacts in the main pricing and billing-related docs.
 The main docs in this area are:

 - When a feature requires a pricing edition (Standard, Pro, Enterprise), we include that in the requirements of the doc for that feature.
 But because there are only a few capabilities limited by the Pro and Enterprise editions, this is an infrequent need.

-- User type: information about how features are restricted based on user type is located in the user type doc.
-For more about style and formatting related to user type, see User-related style guidelines.
+- User type (basic, core, and full platform): information about how features are restricted based on user type is located in the user type doc.
+For more about style and formatting related to user types, see User-related style guidelines.

 - Our license docs (such as this one): these docs are primarily written by legal- and agreement-focused teams, not the docs team.

 Some New Relic tools and features can result in high levels of data ingest and, if a customer is on the usage-based pricing model, higher billing.
 Here are some guidelines about these situations: